Return of Title IV Funds

 Brandeis bears the responsibility of returning funds up to the lesser of the unearned amount or an amount determined by multiplying institutional costs by the unearned percentage.
 The student must return any unearned amount that is not the responsibility of the university to return.

-Unearned funds are returned first to Unsubsidized and then Subsidized Stafford Loans and then to PLUS Loans.
-Once loans are satisfied, remaining unearned funds are distributed to Pell Grant, then to FSEOG, then to other Title IV funds that require a refund.
+Effective July 1, 2021 unearned funds are returned first to Unsubsidized and then Subsidized Stafford Loans and then to PLUS Loans.
+Once loans are satisfied, remaining unearned funds are distributed to Pell Grant, then to FSEOG, TEACH Grant, and then to other Title IV funds that require a refund.
 (Federal Work-Study funds earned prior to withdrawal can be kept by the student.)

 The student repays unearned funds owed to a loan program under the terms of the promissory note.
 Repayments to grant programs are made according to grant overpayment regulations.
 If a student received aid from other (private, state) sources, refunds to them will be made in accordance with the policy of the donor(s).